IRS Section 179: What You Need to Know (2022)

 - Other listed property

-While buildings may fall under Section 179, it depends on the circumstances and utilization of the building or facility within the specific financial year.
+While buildings may fall under section 179, it depends on the circumstances and usage of the facility within the specific financial year.

 Section 179 and Software Purchases

 The qualified list of assets also provides for software purchases.
-More SMBs are using their allowances to improve the software systems they use daily.
+More SMBs are using their allowances to improve the software systems they use on a daily basis.

-The qualifying criteria for software requires it to be COTS (commercial off-the-shelf) products and be used for income-producing activities.
+The qualifying criteria for software require it to be COTS (commercial off-the-shelf) products and be used for income-producing activities.

 Custom software doesn’t fall under Section 179, and databases only qualify if incidental to the successful operation of other qualified software.